 They are the most famous and probably also the most beautiful rock formation of the Dolomites: The Three Peaks.
 Hiking around them is undoubtedly a highlight during your hiking holiday in Sesto/Sexten.
 The tour starts at the Auronzo hut and leads first to the Lavaredo hut, then over the Forcella Lavaredo/Paternsattel, and at the foot of the Monte Paterno/Cima Paterno/Paternkofel to a fork in the road.
-Follow the signs to the Rifugio Antonio Locatelli/Drei Zinnen Hütte and then the trail markings to the Lange Alm until you reach the starting point.
+Follow the signs to the Rifugio Antonio Locatelli/Drei Zinnen Hütte hut and then the trail markings to the Lange Alm until you reach the starting point.

 From the Pass Monte Croce/Kreuzbergpass, first go to the Malga Nemes/Alpe Nemes hut.
 From here, a slightly ascending forest path leads you towards the east up to the Passo Silvella/Kniebergsattel.
 Turn left here.
 Hike over the southeast ridge on a switchback trail to the easy summit, which is 2,503 metres above sea level.
-This panorama is a must if you plan on hiking in Sesto/Sexten.
+This panorama is a must-see if you plan on hiking in Sesto/Sexten.

-Walk from Sesto/Sexten in approx. 2 ½ to 3 hours over a steep but shady path directly up to the Monte Casella di dentro/Innergsell at 2,065 m.
+Walk from Sesto/Sexten in approx. 2 ½ to 3 hours over a steep but shady path directly up to the Monte Casella di Dentro/Innergsell at 2,065 m.
 The view of the Dolomites with the famous Sesto/Sexten Sundial is simply spectacular.
 On the way, you will encounter traces of the First World War.
-To return, carry on along the Ramischköfel down into the Rio Bäris/Graben des Bärisbachs and further into the Val Fiscalina/Fischleintal.
+To return, carry on along the Ramischköfel down into the Rio Bäris/Graben des Bärisbachs and further into Val Fiscalina/Fischleintal.

-If you are looking for peace and quiet while hiking in Sesto/Sexten, then we recommend a tour to the simple summit of M. Casella di Fuori/Außergesell.
+If you are looking for peace and quiet while hiking in Sesto/Sexten, then we recommend a tour to the simple summit of Monte Casella di Fuori/Außergesell.
 The path leads you in 2 ½ to 3 hours through the colourful blossoming Alpine meadows, past rustic huts to the secluded summit.
 The descent takes you to the Valle Campo di Dentro/Innerfeldtal and back to our hotel in Sesto/Sexten.

 Do you want to enjoy a magnificent view while hiking in Sesto/Sexten?
 Then you have to visit the Monte Elmo/Helm.
 The hike, which starts in Sesto/Sexten, takes about 4 hours.
 Once at the top, you can enjoy a dreamy view of the Sesto/Sexten Sundial.
 Of course, you can also take the cable car up to the top and with your children, immerse yourselves in the Opler’s Mountain Adventure World.